sashaweiss/dotfiles/README.md

 # Sasha's dotfiles

-.files for bash, vim, and ssh host configuration.
+.files for bash, vim, tmux, and ssh host configuration.

-To install, clone this repo down.
-Then, in your ~ directory, run `ln -s dotfiles/<dotfile> .<dotfile>` to link to each of the cloned dotfiles.
+To install, clone this repo down into your home.
+Then, still in your ~ directory, run `ln -s dotfiles/bashrc .bashrc; ln -s dotfiles/bash_profile .bash_profile` to link to the cloned dotfiles.
 To reload bash configs, run `source <dotfile>`, or close and reopen your terminal.

 For the ssh host configuration, replace the hosts and netID with yours - it's largely a template.
+Then, add to the ~/.ssh directory.

 The bash prompt as it is in bashrc uses [git-prompt][git-prompt], [git-completion][git-completion], and a slight mod of [sexy-bash-prompt][sexy-bash-prompt], which can be found in etc/.